SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 In [the longer (CodeJam) version of this mini-workshop](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/tree/mini-workshop), this [equivalent section on determining your CF API endpoint](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md#determining-your-cf-api-endpoint) is an in-depth journey into mechanically determining that value.
 This is so you can understand where that value comes from, where it's available, and how to get at it in an automated scenario.

-But owing to the restricted time we have for this mini workshop, we can just look in the BTP Cockpit for the URL, where it's shown as the value for "API Endpoint" in the "Cloud Foundry Environment" section.
+But owing to the restricted time we have for this mini workshop, we can just look in the BTP Cockpit for the URL, where it's shown as the value for "API Endpoint" in the "Cloud Foundry Environment" section, which will be within the subaccount that you're using ("trial" in the examples in this mini workshop).

 ![API endpoint visible in the BTP cockpit](assets/api-endpoint-in-cockpit.png)

-Do that now, and note down the value.
+👉 Do that now, and note down the value.
 It will be something similar to what you see in the screenshot (the "region" portion of the name may be different):

 ```text
 https://api.cf.eu10.hana.ondemand.com